radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 These independent implementations work for simple systems, but break down for RADIUS when multiple servers, fail-over and load-balancing are required.
 With (D)TLS enabled, these problems are expected to get worse.

-We therefore recommend in these situations the client use a local proxy that arbitrates all RADIUS traffic between the client and all servers.
+In these situations, clients should use a local proxy that arbitrates all RADIUS traffic between the client and all servers.
 This proxy will encapsulate all knowledge about servers, including security policies, fail-over and load-balancing.
 All client subsystems should communicate with this local proxy, perhaps via an internal API, or over a loopback address.